cfrg/draft-irtf-cfrg-hybrid-kems/draft-irtf-cfrg-hybrid-kems.md

 believed to be secure will be broken.
 Hybrid constructions that combine both PQ and traditional algorithms can help moderate this risk while still providing security against quantum attack.
-In this document, we define constructions for hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
-Hybrid KEMs using these constructions provide strong security properties as long as the undelying algorithms are secure.
+In this document, we define schemes for constructing hybrid Key Encapsulation Mechanisms (KEMs) based on combining a traditional KEM and a PQ KEM.
+Hybrid KEMs built using these schemess provide strong security properties as long as the undelying algorithms are secure.

 --- middle

 # Introduction {#intro}

-Post-quantum (PQ) cryptographic schemes offer new constructions based on problems conjectured as resistant to attacks possible on a quantum computer.
+Post-quantum (PQ) cryptographic algorithms are based on problems that are conjectured to be resistant to attacks possible on a quantum computer.
 Key Encapsulation Mechanisms (KEMs), are a standardized class of cryptographic scheme that can be used to build protocols in lieu of traditional, quantum-vulnerable variants such as finite field or elliptic